-Best Feature, Best Documentary, Best Short Film, North Star Award for Excellence, Indie Vision: Feature, Indie Vision: Breakthrough Performance, Audience Award - Feature, Audience Award - Short
+Staff Awards: Best Feature, Best Documentary, Best Short Film, North Star Award for Excellence, Indie Vision — Fiction, Indie Vision — Breakthrough Performance, Indie Vision — Nonfiction

 +All feature length and short films will be considered regardless of their premiere status.
-However, TCFF prioritized films that have not had public screenings in the Twin Cities.
+However, TCFF prioritizes films that have not yet had public screenings in Minnesota.

 +Feature-length and short film submissions must not have been broadcast or televised, or be publicly available in their entirety online prior to their date of exhibition.

 +Feature length and short films are eligible to enter in the Minnesota Connected Category if they are filmed in Minnesota, produced or directed by a native Minnesota (residency not required) or feature a native Minnesotan actor in a lead role.

 +TCFF reserves the right to determine eligibility of any work submitted.

 +TCFF reserves the right to revoke acceptance of a film that cannot be submitted in a required format.